davidmerfield/Stroke/notes/spec.md

 this is not a tool for formatting this is not a tool for people who care about word counts this is a tool for extracting your thoughts and slamming them onto the page,

-If hemingway made software, he would use this.

 No sounds.
 No options.
 No toggles.